Packing six T-joins in plane graphs: Structure of a minimal counterexample

 \begin{proof} Let $v_1,\ldots,v_4$ be the vertices of $f$ in such an order that the trigon adjacent to $f$ is between $v_1$ and $v_2$.
 Apply the $v_1v_2v_3v_4$-swap.
 Since the resulting graph $G'$ contains a new quadragon (and $f$ is not adjacent to a quadragon in $G$ by Lemma~\ref{lm-face-quadragon}), $G'$ has a $6$-edge-coloring by the minimality of $G$ and Lemma~\ref{lm-swap}.
 Let $\cb$, $\cc$, $\cd$ and $\ce$ be the colors of the edges of the quadragon in $G'$.
 If one of these colors appears on the edges between $v_3$ and $v_4$, we can use this color for the edges $v_1v_4$ and $v_2v_3$ and obtain a proper coloring of $G$.
 Hence, $G'$ contains a bigon between the vertices $v_3$ and $v_4$, the colors of its two edges are $\ca$ and $\cf$, and $G'$ contains neither an edge $v_1v_4$ nor $v_2v_3$.
 In particular, in $G$, $f$ is adjacent to a single multigon which is the considered trigon. \end{proof}

-\begin{lemma} No $4$-face in a minimal counterexample is adjacent to three or four bigons. \end{lemma}
+\begin{lemma} No $4$-face of a minimal counterexample is adjacent to three or four bigons. \end{lemma}

-\begin{proof} Let $v_1,\ldots,v_4$ be the vertices of $f$ in such an order that the bigons are (at least) between the pairs $v_1$ and $v_2$, $v_2$ and $v_3$, and $v_3$ and $v_4$.
+\begin{proof} Let $v_1,\ldots,v_4$ be the vertices of $f$ in such an order that there are bigons (at least) between the pairs $v_1$ and $v_2$, $v_2$ and $v_3$, and $v_3$ and $v_4$.
 By the minimality of $G$ and Lemma~\ref{lm-swap}, the graph $G'$ obtained by the $v_1v_2v_3v_4$-swap has a $6$-edge-coloring.
 Since $G'$ contains an edge $v_2v_3$, the trigons between the pairs $v_1$ and $v_2$, and $v_3$ and $v_4$ must have two edges with the same color.
-Remove edges of this color from the trigons and insert them as edges between $v_2$ and $v_3$, and $v_1$ and $v_4$.
+Remove the two edges of this color from the trigons and insert them as edges between $v_2$ and $v_3$, and $v_1$ and $v_4$.
 This yields a $6$-edge-coloring of $G$. \end{proof}